 In fifth grade I became the first girl to join my elementary school’s all-boys basketball team.
 The boys didn’t like it, they didn’t pass me the ball, they guarded me tougher than usual, even pushing me to the ground and sending me to the Emergency Room once.
 But I loved the challenge, so I kept coming back.
 I’m still coming back.
 Hoops led me to writing.
 Writing leads me back to hoops.

-I write human-interest stories that go beyond the box score, like profiling who exactly Lonzo Ball, the ‘savior’ of the Lakers, really is (Bleacher Report); how 31-year-old Sean McVay transformed the failing Rams into the NFL’s hottest team (Bleacher Report); the harrowing journey of two Philly lacrosse players battling poverty and racism (ESPN.com); a brave Oregon State volleyball player speaking out about mental illness (ESPN.com); a future MLB draft pick that took a winding path to the 2017 College World Series (Orange County Register); the obsessive work ethic and perfectionism of JJ Redick (SB Nation); the little league phenom turned basketball player Mo’Ne Davis (Bleacher Report); a behind the scenes look of the greatest high school basketball rivalry in the country (Sports Illustrated); a story on how three generations of Japanese American ballers used hoops to survive: (Game Point Magazine); and a story on how the Ogwumike sisters, including LA Sparks star and WNBA MVP Nneka Ogwumike, are taking over hoops royalty (Bleacher Report).
+I write human-interest stories that go beyond the box score, like profiling who exactly Lonzo Ball, the ‘savior’ of the Lakers, really is (Bleacher Report); how 31-year-old Sean McVay transformed the failing Rams into the NFL’s hottest team (Bleacher Report); the harrowing journey of two Philly lacrosse players battling poverty and racism (ESPN.com); the California crisis with athletic trainers (LA Daily News); a day in the life of the first woman to sign an NCAA football scholarship (ESPN.com); a future MLB draft pick that took a winding path to the 2017 College World Series (Orange County Register); the obsessive work ethic and perfectionism of JJ Redick (SB Nation); a brave Oregon State volleyball player speaking out about mental illness (ESPN.com); the little league phenom turned basketball player Mo’Ne Davis (Bleacher Report); a behind the scenes look of the greatest high school basketball rivalry in the country (Sports Illustrated); a story on how three generations of Japanese American ballers used hoops to survive: (Game Point Magazine); and a story on how the Ogwumike sisters, including LA Sparks star and WNBA MVP Nneka Ogwumike, are taking over hoops royalty (Bleacher Report).